Tips for Dealing with Birth Fathers

 No one can fully understand the pressures and challenges that each single mom faces.
-In my last blog I spoke of the challenges a single mom faces when it comes to datingwith all its emotionally charged potential and pitfalls.
-But an even greater challenge can be the relationship a single mom has with the father of her children.
+In my last blog I spoke of the challenges a single mom faces when it comes to dating with all its emotionally charged potential and pitfalls.
+But an even greater challenge can be the relationship single moms have with the birth fathers.
 How involved should the birth father be?
 When should the father of your kids be in their lives at all?
 I have some important tips for dealing with birth fathers.

-There are so many stories of the birth father who makes promises to come around, be involved, and supportbut then never does
+There are so many stories of the birth fathers who make promises to come around, be involved, and support, but then never do.

 Lari wrote: It was really important for me to set boundaries with my ex.
 To have specific times when he could be with the kids,